Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 - The course descriptions available in University catalogs and/or in the Course Guide must be generally consistent with the content of the actual course taught, though the content may vary somewhat with the individual instructor and across sections.

-- At the beginning of each course, instructors must clearly communicate the course objectives.
+- At the beginning of each course, instructors must communicate the course objectives.
 Class activities should be directed toward the fulfillment of these objectives and student performance should be evaluated in relationship to these objectives.

 - At the beginning of the course, instructors must inform students of any requirements related to regular course attendance and participation.